 Migraines are one of the most painful headaches you can experience and without treatment, they can disrupt your life for up to three days.
 If you need relief from the pain, ketamine infusion therapy may be the answer.
-Ken Adolph, MD, and the advanced infusion providers at Illumma in Austin, Texas, specialize in ketamine therapy.
+Ken Adolph, MD, and the advanced infusion providers at Illumma in Austin and Bee Cave, Texas, specialize in ketamine therapy.
 Ketamine often delivers rapid results and it works even if your migraines haven’t improved after trying other medications.
 To schedule a free consultation, call the office or use the online booking system today.

 Migraines begin when something triggers a cranial nerve.
 The nerve sends a wave of electrical activity into your brain.
 Then, your brain releases substances that affect blood vessels and cause nerve inflammation.
 The result is an agonizing and long-lasting migraine headache.

 Many things can serve as triggers.
 A few of the most common include stress, caffeine, lack of sleep, skipping a meal, and weather changes.